- Las Positas College

-The purpose of the Online Course Development Program is to train faculty to design, develop, and teach instructionally sound online courses based on the quality standards of the OEI Course Design Rubric.
+The purpose of the Online Course Development Program is to train faculty to design, develop, and teach instructionally sound online courses based on the quality standards of the CVC-OEI Course Design Rubric.
 Typically, participants design and develop their course over one semester, then teach it the following semester.

-At LPC, all of the online courses are predominantly asynchronous, meaning that students do their coursework at whatever time of the day they want.
-The exception is participation in your online office hours because they typically take place once a week in a chatroom, and they are conducted in real-time.
+At LPC, most of the online courses are asynchronous, meaning that students do their coursework at whatever time of the day they want.
+Some courses include synchronous meetings, in which the instructor meets live with students at predetermined times via webconferencing.

 Online courses meet the same learning outcomes, teach the same content, and require the same rigor in students as their counterpart face-to-face courses.
 Only the mode of delivery changes.
-Also, understand that most online courses are not self-paced; they rely on regular interaction between the instructor and students and among the students themselves.
+Also, understand that online courses are not self-paced; they rely on regular interaction between the instructor and students and among the students themselves.